pazz/alot/docs/source/configuration/theming.rst

 from option `colourmode` config value.
 The default is 256, which scales down depending on how many colours your terminal supports.

+Most parts of the user interface can be individually coloured to your liking.
+To make it easier to switch between or share different such themes, they are defined in separate files (see below for the exact format).
 To specify the theme to use, set the :ref:`theme <theme>` config option to the name of a theme-file.
 A file by that name will be looked up in the path given by the :ref:`themes_dir <themes-dir>` config setting which defaults to :file:`~/.config/alot/themes/`.